Homepage / Bullion Coins: Mexican Bullion / 2 oz. Mexican Silver Libertad

 Obverse

-The coat of arms depicts a Mexican Golden Eagle perched upon a cactus, with a snake in its beak.
+The Coat of Arms depicts a Mexican Golden Eagle perched upon a cactus with a snake in its beak, it symbolizes Tenochtitlan, the Aztec Capital, now Mexico City.

 Encircling the Outside of the Mexican Coat of Arms are reproductions of various Mexican Coat of Arms used throughout history.